codebender828/breadstick/README.md

 - **An imperative API.** This means that you don't need to set component state or render elements to trigger notifications.
 Instead, just call a function.
 This makes it very user friendly for component library authors.
 - **Render whatever you want.** Utilize the render callback to create entirely custom notifications.
 - **Functional default styles.** Import the provided css for some nice styling defaults or write your own styles.
+- **Framework agnostic notifications.** Breadstick can be incrementally adopted to your application since it uses Vue.js under the hood.
+Simply add `vue` to your project and breadstick is ready to bake some breadsticks!

 ## ⚡️ Installation
+> 🥑 Breadstick assumes that you already have Vue.js installed in your app.
+If you haven't, you can still use it in your application.
+Simply run install vue to your app and breadstick will function.
 ```bash
 yarn install breadstick
 or